CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 ## Refactoring

-You might have noticed that the code for the initialization is very similar to the one for resetting the position after the ball has been lost.
-Let's refactor the code and create a "Reset position" block that we cana use in both places.
+You might have noticed, that the code for the initialization is very similar to the one for resetting the position after the ball has been lost.
+Let's refactor the code and create a "Reset position" block that we can use in both places.

 ```
 define Reset position